othyn/fork-plexmuse/README.md

 ### Prerequisites

-- Python 3.8+
+- Python 3
-- Plex Media Server
+- Plex Media Server with a Music library
 - OpenAI API Key (for GPT-4)
 - Anthropic API Key (optional, for Claude)